astrolicious/astro-theme-provider/.changeset/friendly-cats-clean.md

 "astro-theme-provider": minor
 ---

-Added a user facing API for disabling integrations added to a theme
+Added a user facing API for disabling injected by a theme

 ```ts
 import { defineConfig } from "astro/config";